FAE Alumni

 Dr. Valerie Burke DeLeon

-• Assistant Professor at the Department of Anthropology, University of Florida.
-Adjunct Professor, Center for Functional Anatomy & Evolution, Johns Hopkins University School of Medicine, Baltimore, MD
+• Associate Professor, Department of Anthropology, University of Florida.
+Adjunct Associate Professor, Center for Functional Anatomy and Evolution, Johns Hopkins University School of Medicine, Baltimore, MD

 • Ph.D., 2004 - Fluctuating asymmetry in the human craniofacial skeleton: effects of sexual dimorphism, stress, and developmental anomalies